 Urban Agriculture Extension Agent

 Peace Corps Agriculture Volunteers fill a niche in economically challenged and food insecure communities in Senegal.
 Volunteers extend farming methods to community growers who work on smallholder family farms—farms that rely on family labor.
 They assist smallholder farmers and their families to adopt improved crop cultivation technologies and practices, conservation agriculture, home gardening, improved soil/water conservation, post-harvest management and farm management.
 Also, Volunteers assist household members—particularly women—to access, cook and eat more nutrient-rich foods to improve their and their families’ nutrition.
-Urban Agriculture Extension Agents work with individuals with less space to produce vegetables through micro gardening techniques.
-They may work with schools and hospitals to develop gardens for patients and schools to introduce youth to agriculture.
+Urban agriculture Volunteers work with individuals with less space to produce vegetables through micro gardening techniques.
+They may work with hospitals to develop gardens for patients and schools to introduce youth to agriculture.

 In Senegal, there is a need for agricultural work that appeals to youth and empowers women while promoting sustainable agriculture.
 Given the need to educate the next generation of farmers and gardeners, Volunteers and their community partners work with youth through schools and clubs to promote youth positive development and women’s empowerment while learning agricultural skills and growing gardens.
 Volunteers place emphasis on working with women to increase their productivity through increased access to extension services and other productive resources necessary for agriculture.